AjinkyaGhatol/calculator-behavior-2/addition.md

   and I press equal
   Then calculator will add two numbers.
 Output for given user input: -1

-## Scenario: User pressed plus many times
+## Scenario: User pressed plus more than onece

   Given user has turned on calculator.